kylejohnson363/Predicting-MLB-Games-with-Machine-Learning/README.md

 # Predicting-MLB-Games-with-Machine-Learning
-Combine classification algorithms to predict the winner of each game
+Combine classification algorithms to predict the winner of each professional baseball game

 Kyle Johnson